You can send the British Cattle Movement Service updates via CTS Online, approved farm software and a self-service phone line.

 CTS Online is available 24 hours a day, 7 days a week.
 It allows you to get your cattle information to BCMS quickly, upload movements in batches and send information via a ‘contact BCMS’ facility (eg if you make a mistake in reporting).
 It also validates some of the information you send, which leads to fewer mistakes.

-You can download a slideshow (MS Powerpoint Presentation, 13.4MB) demonstration that lets you navigate around as you would on the live site (press the ‘escape’ key to exit).
+You can request a PowerPoint demonstration that lets you navigate around as you would on the live site (press the ‘escape’ key to exit).
+Email firstname.lastname@example.org

-Once you’re registered with the Government Gateway, there are two ways to enrol to CTS Online for the first time:
+Once you’re registered with the Government Gateway, you will need to enrol to CTS Online from the CTS Online registration and enrolment page.

 Help with CTS Online